Museum of Pop Culture: 20th anniversary

-MoPOP rebrand
+The class of 2023 brought the number of members to 109, which includes the 20 additional inductees added in 2016.

-In November 2016 EMP Museum announced it would be rebranding itself as the Museum of Pop Culture, or MoPOP for short.
+In November 2016, the museum changed its name from the Experience Music Project Museum to the Museum of Pop Culture, or MoPOP for short.
+In 2025, the museum rebranded to MOPOP in all caps.

 Architecture

-MoPOP is located on the campus of Seattle Center, adjacent to the Space Needle and the Seattle Center Monorail, which runs through the building.
+MOPOP is located on the campus of Seattle Center, adjacent to the Space Needle and the Seattle Center Monorail, which runs through the building.
 The structure itself was designed by Frank Gehry and resembles many of his firm's other works in its sheet-metal construction, such as Guggenheim Museum Bilbao, Walt Disney Concert Hall, and Gehry Tower.
 Much of the building material is exposed in the building's interior.
 The building contains 140000 sqft, with a 35000 sqft footprint.
 The name of the museum's central Sky Church pays homage to Jimi Hendrix.
 A concert venue capable of holding up to 800 guests, the last structural steel beam to be put in place bears the signatures of all construction workers who were on site on the day it was erected.
 Hoffman Construction Company of Portland, Oregon, was the general contractor, while Magnusson Klemencic Associates of Seattle were the structural engineers for the project.

 Even before groundbreaking, the Seattle Weekly said the design could refer to "the often quoted comparison to a smashed electric guitar."
 Gehry himself had in fact made the comparison: "We started collecting pictures of Stratocasters, bringing in guitar bodies, drawing on those shapes in developing our ideas."
 The architecture was greeted by Seattle residents with a mixture of acclaim for Gehry and derision for this particular edifice.
 British-born, Seattle-based writer Jonathan Raban remarked that "Frank Gehry has created some wonderful buildings, like the Guggenheim Museum in Bilbao, but his Seattle effort, the Experience Music Project, is not one of them."
-New York Times architecture critic Herbert Muschamp described it as "something that crawled out of the sea, rolled over, and died."
+New York Times architecture critic Herbert Muschamp described it as "something that crawled out of the sea, rolled over, and died".
 Forbes magazine called it one of the world's 10 ugliest buildings.
 Others describe it as a "blob" or call it "The Hemorrhoids".
 Despite some critical reviews of the structure, the building has been called "a fitting backdrop for the world's largest collection of Jimi Hendrix memorabilia."
-The building's exterior, which features a fusion of textures and colors including gold, silver, deep red, blue and a "shimmering purple haze," has been declared "an apt representation of the American rock experience."
+The building's exterior, which features a fusion of textures and colors including gold, silver, deep red, blue and a "shimmering purple haze", has been declared "an apt representation of the American rock experience."